 As they walked, they talked yet again about what had happened.
 How could it be?
 What did it mean?
 Had all their hopes come to nothing but blood and pain?
-But their contemplation was interrupted when they were joined by a stranger.
-One who seemed to have no knowledge of what had been going on during Passover; pretty darn clueless it seemed to Cleopas and Mary, but, nonetheless, they filled him in, even telling him the strange story from that morning.
-It seemed that the tomb of Jesus had been empty when the women arrived there to finish their work and they claimed that angels had said he was alive.
+But their contemplation was interrupted when they were joined by a stranger, one who seemed to have no knowledge of what had been going on during Passover.
+In fact, he seemed pretty darn clueless Cleopas and Mary.
+Nonetheless, they filled him in, even telling him the strange story from that morning.
+It seemed that the tomb of Jesus had been empty when the women arrived there to finish their work.
+The women even claimed that angels had said he was alive.
 Really?
-As Cleopas and Mary told the stranger their confusion was evident.
+As Cleopas and Mary told the stranger the story, their confusion was evident.